In coronation, King Charles carries on a medieval tradition

 In a nod to the change in the religious makeup of the United Kingdom, Buddhist, Hindu, Jewish, Muslim and Sikh religious leaders will play a role at the coronation.
 That reflects Charles’ vow to be “the defender of faiths,” as opposed to the “defender of the faith.”

 The procession after the ceremony also will be decidedly shorter than the 5-mile (8 kilometer) route that Elizabeth and her husband, Prince Philip, took around London in 1953.
-Charles and Camilla plan to take a 1.3-mile (2-kilometer) path back to Buckingham Palace, trading the wheels that will bring them to the church — the 260-year-old coach used in every coronation since William IV’s in 1831 — for the comfort of a more modern carriage on the return trip.
+Charles and Camilla plan to take a more modern set of horse-drawn wheels for the 1.3-mile (2-kilometer) route from Buckingham Palace to the abbey.
+Once crowned, they will step back in time and retrace the journey in the 260-year-old carriage — notorious for its rough ride — used in every coronation since William IV’s in 1831.

 WHO’S ON THE GUEST LIST?